Standardised Data on Initiatives –

 How does it work?

 It is designed to be useful across all disciplines, including health, environment, basic science, participatory research, policy and international development.
 STARDIT reports will be shared open access, using linked-data.

 How could it be helpful?

 STARDIT also provides a way for initiatives to share ongoing updates about impacts to create ‘living’ reports throughout the lifetime of an initiative (for example, at the planning stage, the doing stage and the evaluation stage).
 Data is structured to facilitate machine translation.
-In this way STARDIT will help contribute to creating novel metrics for future research, across languages.
+In this way STARDIT will help contribute to creating novel metrics for future research, and ‘living systematic reviews’ across languages.